 Under U.S. securities laws, directors, certain executive officers and persons holding more than 10% of our Common Stock must report their initial ownership of our Common Stock and any changes in that ownership to the SEC.
 The SEC has designated specific due dates for these reports and we must identify in this proxy statement those persons who did not file these reports when due.
-We believe that during 2019, our directors, executive officers and 10% stockholders complied with the Section 16(a) filing requirements, with the exception of a late Form 4 filing for Mr. Pavlovsky, in connection with a grant of restricted stock units on April 1, 2019.
+We believe that during 2020, our directors, executive officers and 10% stockholders complied with the Section 16(a) filing requirements.
 In making these statements, we have relied upon the examination of copies of Forms 3, 4 and 5, and amendments to these forms, provided to us and the written representations of our directors, executive officers and 10% stockholders.